Plattsmouth wins big on Homecoming night, improves to 4-0

 PLATTSMOUTH – Still undefeated.

-It was Homecoming for Plattsmouth High School and the Blue Devils made the most of this special game by defeating Elkhorn Mount Michael 35-7 on Friday evening.
+It was Homecoming for Plattsmouth High School and the Blue Devils made the most of this special game by defeating Elkhorn Mount Michael 35-7 last Friday evening.

 The win improved the Blue Devils record to 4 and 0.

-“It’s always great to win a Homecoming game,” said Plattsmouth head coach Bob Dzuris.
+“It’s always great to win a Homecoming game,” said Bob Dzuris, the Blue Devils head coach.

-The Blue Devils took advantage of good field position early and scored at the 7:25 mark in the first quarter on a 13-yard touchdown pass from Jack Alexander to Owen Prince.
-The point after touchdown was good making the score 7-0.
+Plattsmouth took advantage of good field position when they got the ball inside the visitors’ 40-yard line and took it in for the early lead.

+A key play came on when senior quarterback Jack Alexander threw a short pass to senior Brayden Zaliauskas who ran to the Knight 8-yard line before being tackled.
+Junior Christian Meneses then took it in, but Plattsmouth was called for holding.

+However, Alexander would connect with junior Owen Prince for a 13-yard scoring pass with the extra point good for a 7-0 lead at the 7:25 mark.

-Plattsmouth went ahead 14-0 at the 2:45 mark of the quarter when T.J.
-Fitzpatrick scored on an 8-yard run making the score 14-0 after the successful PAT.
+Plattsmouth went ahead 14-0 at the 2:45 mark of the quarter when sophomore quarterback T.J.
+Fitzpatrick scored on an 8-yard run to increase the lead to 14-0 after the extra point.

-In the second quarter, Adam Eggert scored on a 3-yard run with 8:38 to go.
-The PAT made it 21-0, which would remain the same at halftime.
+In the second quarter, senior Adam Eggert scored on a 3-yard run with 8:38 to go.
+The PAT made it 21-0 with no further scoring before halftime.

-Another Alexander to Prince touchdown pass in the third quarter, followed by a 1-yard run by Christian Meneses early in the fourth, along with the PATs, increased the lead to 35-0.
+In the third quarter, Plattsmouth scored again on another Alexander to Prince touchdown pass and the successful extra point, which would be followed by a 1-yard run by Meneses early in the fourth with the extra point making it 35-0.

-“They played hard,” Dzuris said of the visitors.
-“It was a good win for us.”
+“They played hard,” Dzuris said.
+“It was a good win for us.
+We’re excited.”

+Plattsmouth’s next game is Friday against Crete High School at the Doane University football stadium.
+Action will start at 7 p.m.

 Elkhorn Mt.
 Michael 0 0 0 7 – 7